liampc/100-days-of-code/log.md

 Thoughts: Not as productice today, just practice CSS.
 I'm not yet comfortable using loops and do practice problem from Think Like a programmer.
 I was able to finally do and understand more the process of breaking down problems.

+## Day 33: 24 June 2020

+Progress: make an app that searches for the country codes

+Thoughts: learn fetch data from a json file, practice using regex, practice using filter and map.
+I learned a new way to display new divs without manually adding attributes properties using the DOM.
+Hopefully it can be applied to my Library project.
+Tomorrow I'll try to apply it.